-The only exception to this is when a player who should have been seeded is for whatever reason placed in a position of an un-seeded player in the draw.
-In this instance, procedures to rectify the problem will by enlarge follow the principles of the seed withdrawal rule, both in relation to the seeding position that the 'missed' player should rightfully have held and also the timing of the discovery of the error.
+The only exception to this is when an athlete who should have been seeded is for whatever reason placed in a position of an un-seeded athlete in the draw.
+In this instance, procedures to rectify the problem will by enlarge follow the principles of the seed withdrawal rule, both in relation to the seeding position that the 'missed' Athlete should rightfully have held and also the timing of the discovery of the error.